hpowell-UNB/cs2063-fall-2025-labs/README.md

 * Should you use a different version you will be prompted to update the Gradle plugin used

 ## Android SDK
-* For the most part the code uses API level 28 (Android Pie 9.0) as a baseline
+* For the most part the code uses API level 27 (Android Oreo 8.1) as a baseline
 * Please ensure that the correct SDK platforms are installed for the devices being used for testing

 ## Lab marking